- Name: Eben “El Rayo” Vargas, Jr.

 Vargas may not have the amateur experience of Hearns – 155-8, 11 KOs—but Vargas was a 46-7 amateur who started boxing at age 14 at 5 foot 2, 119 pounds.

-Ten inches, 28 pounds and seven years ago Vargas began boxing at the Gene Lewis Gym in Mesa, Arizona, where his father, Eben Vargas, Sr., first took him.
-His uncle Tony Vargas began coaching him.
+Ten inches, 28 pounds and many years ago, Vargas began boxing at the Gene Lewis Gym in Mesa, Arizona, where his father, Eben Vargas, Sr., first took him.
+His uncle, Tony Vargas, began coaching him.

-Vargas had school bullies to handle and there was no learning curve or time to prepare.
-Vargas would handle his business his way.
+Vargas had school bullies to deal with and there was no learning curve or time to prepare.
+Vargas handled business his way.

 Once in the gym, Vargas enjoyed the discipline, the time commitment, the heavy bags, speed bags, roadwork…all of it, and found an outlet for his anger management issues.
 He had no hassles after learning his hands could stop confrontations.